NoTwistedHere/Roblox-Apis/Documentations/gamejoin.roblox.com.md

                     }
                 }
             },
-            "description": "The {Roblox.GameJoin.Api.JoinReservedGameRequest} in JSON format"
+            "description": "The {Request model for join private game .} in JSON format" }
-        }
     },
     "Responses": {